Evaluation of Forest Ecosystem Services

 Definition: Actual timber and firewood harvested in forest stands per year

-Metric and units: $m^3 \cdot ha^{-1} \cdot yr^{-1}$ of timber and firewood
+Metric and units: (m^3 \cdot ha^{-1} \cdot yr^{-1}) of timber and firewood

-Estimation procedures: For historic periods, actual (observed) harvested volumes can be obtained from forestry statistics of the target area (e.g. Jose V. Roces-Díaz et al. (2018)).
+Estimation procedures: For historic periods, actual (observed) harvested volumes can be obtained from forestry statistics of the target area (e.g. Roces-Díaz et al. (2018)).
 In addition, tree cuts between forest inventories in permanent plots can also be used to estimate actual harvested wood, if cut trees are identified.
 For future projections, simulations of forest dynamics including management scenarios can be used to estimate actual supply according to the scenario.
 As before, a distinction is made between timber (wood for construction, furniture or other uses) and firewood (wood for burning), on the basis of tree diameter at breast height (DBH) and species:

 • Timber: Stem wood volume of cut trees from all species, except firewood species (Quercus ilex, Q. pubescens, Q. faginea, Q. cerrioides, Arbutus unedo and Erica arborea), and DBH > 22.5